 Either you broke your squash strings again or you are looking to upgrade your racket.
 Its cool how squash equipment has evolved over the years to suit all the different playing styles, from rackets, to strings, to eye guards, to shoes etc. People even ask me what the best socks for squash are!
 Any sports socks are fine.

 In this article we are going to review the best squash strings, tried and tested.
-We will give recommendations on which string to use based on the type of player you are, and links to purchase the featured strings from the beyond nothing online store.
+We will give recommendations on which string to use based on the type of player you are.

 A note about squash string gauge